• Skip to primary navigation

 2. Use a lower fat coconut milk for a lighter option - the soup will taste just as good.

-3. Adjust the chilli to suit your preferences - the addition of red chilli in this recipe gives it a medium level of spice.
+3. Adjust the chili powder to suit your preferences - the addition of red chili powder in this recipe gives it a medium level of spice.
 You may want to add more if you enjoy hot food or reduce the amount if you are sensitive to spice.

 🙋 FAQs